cloudogu/gitops-playground/README.md

   * http://localhost:9095 (k3d)
   * `scripts/get-remote-url kube-prometheus-stack-grafana monitoring` (remote k8s)

-Applications deployed with argocd now will alert via email to mailhog if for example the sync status failed.
+Applications deployed with Argo CD now will alert via email to mailhog if for example the sync status failed.
 Grafana can be used to query and visualize metrics via prometheus.
 Prometheus is not exposed by default.

-### ArgoCD UI
+### Argo CD UI

-ArgoCD's web UI is available at
+Argo CD's web UI is available at

 * http://localhost:9092 (k3d)
 * `scripts/get-remote-url argocd-server argocd` (remote k8s)